Asheville Travel Practicalities

 Asheville Regional Airport (AVL, 61 Terminal Dr., Fletcher, 828-684-2226; www.flyavl.com) near Exit 40 of I-26 is about 16 miles or 20-25 minutes from Downtown Asheville, depending on traffic.
 The airport opened in 1961 and has expanded several times since, most recently in 2009.
 Currently the airport’s runway is 8,001 feet long, enough to handle most aircraft except heavily loaded wide body equipment such as 747s.
 AVL operates 24 hours a day, and the Transportation Security Administration (TSA) checkpoint opens at 4 am.

 AVL is a pleasant, modern, easy-to-deal-with small airport.
 The airport handles about 800,000 passengers a year, or an average of more than 2,000 a day.
-Airlines serving the airport include Allegiant, American, Delta and United.
+Airlines serving the airport include Allegiant, American, Delta, Elite and United.
 Most flights are on regional jets, and most of these flights now have both first and economy class service.
-Currently there are nonstop flights from AVL to Atlanta (ATL), Charlotte (CTL), Chicago (ORD), Newark (EWR), New York (LGA, seasonal), Baltimore-Washington (BWI) and four destinations in Florida, including Orlando Sanford (SFB), St. Pete-Clearwater (PIE), Ft.
-Lauderdale (FLL) and Punta Gorda (PGD).
+Currently there are nonstop flights between Asheville (AVL) and Atlanta (ATL), Charlotte (CTL), Chicago (ORD), Newark (EWR), New York (LGA, seasonal), Baltimore-Washington (BWI) and six destinations in Florida, including Orlando Sanford (SFB), St. Pete-Clearwater (PIE), Ft.
+Lauderdale (FLL), Punta Gorda (PGD), Tampa Bay (PIE) and Vero Beach (VRB).

 The airport has five on-site rental car agencies including Hertz, Avis and Enterprise, a restaurant and tavern, newsstand and gift shop.
 Free Wi-Fi is available throughout the airport.
 There are short- and long-term parking lots directly across from the terminal, with an overflow lot nearby.
 Short-term rates are $1 for the first half hour and $1 for each additional half hour, up to a maximum of $12.50 a day; long-term rates are $1.50 for the first hour, $1.50 for each additional hour, $8 a day up to a maximum of $48 per week.
 A cell phone waiting lot is available for those who are picking up arriving passengers.